-The only downside that I can think of about this tour was that no dinner was provided during our return trip (we made a pit stop at the Hin Areni wine tasting room for some snacks at night) and one can get really hungry since there is no other food break after lunch (around 1-2 pm) till the point where the bus returns to the Hyur office (around 11 PM).
+The only downside that I can think of about this tour was that no dinner was provided during our return trip.
+We made a pit stop at the Hin Areni wine tasting room for some snacks at night but that was definitely not enough since there is no other food break after lunch (around 1-2 pm) till the point where the bus returns to the Hyur office (around 11 PM).
 It is thus best to carry some food or snacks on the return journey to curb those hunger pangs.

 Day trip to Lake Sevan/Sevanavank monastery

 Armenia is landlocked with Lake Sevan being its largest waterbody that is also one of the largest freshwater alpine lakes in Eurasia.
 Its solitary island is home to Sevanavank monastery complex that was founded in 874 AD.